American Airlines parent AMR Corp

 The smaller declines in both revenue and (traffic) suggest that AMR has weathered the worst of the revenue decline, said Morningstar equity analyst Basili Alukos.
 However, high labor costs hampered profitability.

 AMR is the first major U.S. airline to report results for the fourth quarter.
-Of the six largest carriers, only Southwest Airlines is expected to post a profit.
+Of the six largest carriers, only Southwest Airlines

 Experts blame low fares for expected losses.
 The recession clobbered the industry during the year as demand for travel fell, especially among high-end business customers.